ksetyadi/Crosswords/README.md

-Crosswords Example
+Crosswords implementado através de Sockets
 ==================

-This is a sample crosswords puzzle generator in Java
+This is a sample crosswords communication in Java using Sockets

 Usage
 -----
-Input the three words you want, separated by space and this application will put those three words in generated puzzle.
+Input the three words you want, separated and this application will put those three words in generated puzzle.